On Cyclic Matroids and their Applications: Cyclic Matroids

-It is easy to see that the dual matroid $\mM^\ast$ of a cyclic $k$-matroid with ground set of size $n$, is a cyclic $(n-k)$-matroid.
-Moreover, every singleton in a cyclic matroid clearly has rank $1$, so a cyclic matroid does not have loops nor isthmuses.
-Another remarkable property of cyclic $k$-matroids is that they are connected whenever $k\leq n/2$.
+\begin{remark} It is easy to see that the dual matroid $\mM^\ast$ of a cyclic $k$-matroid with ground set of size $n$, is a cyclic $(n-k)$-matroid.
+Moreover, for $k \geq 1$, every singleton in a cyclic matroid clearly has rank $1$.
+So a non-trivial cyclic matroid does not have loops (i.e, elements that do not belong to any basis), and a proper cyclic matroid does not have coloops (i.e., elements that belong to every basis).
+Another remarkable property of cyclic $k$-matroids is that they are connected (i.e., each pair of elements in $E$ is contained in a minimal dependent set) whenever $k\leq n/2$. \end{remark}

-In order to further investigate the cyclic matroids, we consider the group action of $\Z_n$ on the subsets of the ground set.
-Let $E = \{0,1,\ldots,n-1\}$ be the ground set and let $2^E$ denote the power set of $E$.
-Then, we define the following group action of $ \Z_n $ on $2^E$

-The main problem we address in this paper is counting the minimum number of basis elements, i.e. the minimum cardinality $\card{\mB}$ in a cyclic $k$-matroid.
-It clearly follows from the definition that the bases set $\mB$ of a cyclic matroid is closed under the action $\varphi$.
-In other words, $\mB$ is a union of orbits of $2^E$ under $\varphi$.
-This group action will be studied in more generality in Section \ref{gpaxnsection}, and the obtained results will be used to count the number of bases of cyclic matroids.